GhostNaix/DoubleAgent/README.md

 DoubleAgent gives the attacker the ability to inject any DLL into any process.
 The code injection occurs extremely early during the victim’s process boot, giving the attacker full control over the process and no way for the process to protect itself.
 The code injection technique is so unique that it’s not detected or blocked by any antivirus.

+## Changes from the main branch/dev
+* Functional on Windows 7 x86/x64
+* Possible compatiblity with other version such as (Windows xp/vista) by hooking other functions
+* Allows usage of libaries functions from other .dlls in the process

 ## Persistency

 DoubleAgent can continue injecting code even after reboot making it a perfect persistence technique to “survive” reboots/updates/reinstalls/patches/etc.